phenixdigital/phoenix_storybook/guides/sandboxing.md

 ## 4. Enabling iframe rendering

-As a last resort, if for whatever reason you cannot make your component live within the storybook (an example would be that your component needs to bind listeners on `document`), it is possible to enable iframe rendering, component per component.
+As a last resort, if for whatever reason you cannot make your component live within the storybook, it is possible to enable iframe rendering, component per component.

+This could be required e.g. if you need to bind listeners on `document` or when you want to make sure responsive css works as expected.

 Just add the `iframe` option to it.